-Registration: Registration must be completed by the second class meeting of the term.
-Students enrolled for three credit hours per eight-week term are classified as full-time students.
-Foreign students must complete nine credit hours during 16 weeks (two eight-week terms) to be considered full-time.
+Registration must be completed by the second class meeting of the session.
+Students enrolled for three credit hours per eight-week session are classified as full-time students.
+Foreign students must complete nine credit hours during 16 weeks (two eight-week sessions) to be considered full-time.